 Dr. John Thoppil of River Place OB-GYN in Austin, Texas, told Healthline he was particularly impressed by how the women who had their labor induced benefited from significantly reduced rates of high blood pressure.

 “The rate of hypertension during pregnancy was just nine percent in the induction group versus 14 percent in the group that was allowed to carry to term.
 That is really significant,” he said.

 Thoppil explained that high blood pressure during pregnancy “can impact the mother’s long-term health by increasing the risk of heart attacks and cardiovascular disease as they get older.”

-Nearly one in three women in the United States gives birth by cesarean delivery, according to the Centers for Disease Control and Prevention (CDC).
+Nearly one in three women in the United States gives birth by cesarean delivery, according to the

 A cesarean delivery is major surgery and can sometimes cause serious complications.